ComScore

 • Time Commitment: 30 minutes

 You only need 30 minutes to create this impressive and satisfying dinner, since the recipe leans on pantry staples like frozen peas, canned chickpeas and canned coconut milk.
-We like to serve this vegetarian wonder with naan or basmati rice.
+I like to serve this vegetarian wonder with naan or basmati rice.

 17. Butter-Baked Cucumber Tostadas